dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 parsed to generate the Secondary ID (see below).
 As noted earlier, this requirement can result in a malformed query being removed in the pre-processing stage, but the correctly formed response with RCODE of FORMERR being present.

-DNS messages are processed in the order they are delivered to the application.
+DNS messages are processed in the order they are delivered to the implementation.

 It should be noted that packet capture libraries do not necessary provide packets in strict chronological order.
 This can, for example, arise on multi-core platforms where packets arriving at a network device are processed by different cores.
 On systems where this behaviour has been observed, the timestamps associated with each packet are consistent; queries always have a timestamp prior to the response timestamp.
-However, the order in which these packets are collected by the packet capture is not necessarily strictly choronological; a response can appear in the capture stream before the query that provoked the response.
+However, the order in which these packets appear in the packet capture stream is not necessarily strictly choronological; a response can appear in the capture stream before the query that provoked the response.
 For this discussion, this non-chronological delivery is termed "skew".